RaulOliveiraG/ConsumoAPIBlogs/README.md

 ## Licença

-Este projeto não possui licença.
+Este projeto não possui licenças.

 ## Contato